Krohme: Hiatus and return (2011–2022)

 Krohme is also recognized for his production and remix work across multiple genres, collaborating with artists from Slipknot, Fear Factory, Living Colour, Earth Crisis, My Life with the Thrill Kill Kult and Damnation A.D.
 He was affiliated with Wu-Tang Clan-related groups Lost Children of Babylon and Thug Angelz.

 Godsendant Music ceased operations in 2011, and Krohme largely stepped away from public releases, focusing on occasional production work behind the scenes.

 In 2020, during the COVID-19 pandemic, Krohme returned to music, releasing Breez Evahflowin - Old Man Spring: Krohme (2020) with Breez Evahflowin.
 This marked his first official release in nearly a decade.

 Calm Bomb Collective (2023–Present)

-In 2023, Krohme founded Calm Bomb Collective, providing a platform for musicians to release music and receive support while benefitting nonprofit organizations.
+In 2023, Krohme founded Calm Bomb Collective, providing a platform for Disabled & Autistic musicians to release music and receive support while benefitting nonprofit organizations.